India-born media veteran Dr Samir Shah selected as new BBC chairman | Sports-Games

 - United Kingdom

-An India-born media executive who has worked in UK broadcasting for over 40 years, Dr Samir Shah, has been announced as the UK government's preferred candidate to take over as the new BBC chairman.
+Dr Samir Shah, an India-born media executive with over 40 years of experience in TV production and journalism, has been named as the UK government's preferred candidate to take over as the new BBC chairman.

 ''With a career spanning more than 40 years in TV production and journalism, Dr Shah has a wealth of experience to bring to the position of BBC Chair,'' UK Culture Secretary Lucy Frazer said on Wednesday, confirming the selection as per the appointment process.